Skip to content

 In our nursery and kindergarten, the children learn to find their way in a bilingual world through play.
 Our large KiTa outdoor area invites them to explore, motor skills are trained in the movement room and the first basic skills are practised together with the other children – KIBS crèche and kindergarten groups are led by German and English-speaking educators to ensure the language bath in our bilingual environment.

 In our nursery and kindergarten, children are cared for from their first birthday until they start school.
 Our little ones grow up bilingually.
 This is not only about the early acquisition of the English language, but also about providing diverse insights into other cultures.
 Children need to be rooted in their home country as well as developing a global understanding in order to be open and tolerant towards other cultures and religions.
-The day care centre of the Kämmer International Bilingual School provides the children with an environment of openness and acceptance that values differences and promotes diversity.
+The Early Years Department of the Kämmer International Bilingual School provides the children with an environment of openness and acceptance that values differences and promotes diversity.

 The pedagogical concept is based on the “Orientation Plan for Education and Upbringing in the Elementary Sector of Day Care Facilities for Children in Lower Saxony” and is supplemented by the British “Foundation Stage Curriculum”